UTAT-AeRo/vision_201819/src/task1/plot_pois/README.md

 Example Module
 ---
 # Description
-Place two JSON files as follows (note: everything is case-insensitive). **Filenames are relative to the script!**
+Place two JSON files as follows. **Filenames are relative to the script!**

 ## Input
 ###map.json